ZY-LIi/IEEE_TGRS_DEMAE/README.md

 ___________

-This is a slim implementation of the "DEMAE: Diffusion Enhanced Masked Autoencoder for Hyperspectral Image Classification With few Labeled Samples", which will be published at _IEEE TGRS_ soon!
+This is a slim implementation of the ["DEMAE: Diffusion Enhanced Masked Autoencoder for Hyperspectral Image Classification With few Labeled Samples"](https://ieeexplore.ieee.org/document/10639453), which has been published at _IEEE TGRS_!
 And the official release please sees ["here"](https://github.com/ZhaohuiXue/DEMAE).

 ![alt text](./figure/demae.jpg)
 **Figure 1: The overview of Diffusion Enhanced Masked Autoencoder, including four stages: HSI Data Pre-processing, Self-Supervised Pre-training, Fine-Tuning and Classification.**